imbottlebird/gcp_ml/README.md

 $ wget https://repo.continuum.io/archive/Anaconda3-5.3.1-Linux-x86_64.sh <br>
 $ bash Anaconda3-5.3.1-Linux-x86_64.sh

+Do you wish the installer to prepend the
+Anaconda3 install location to PATH in your /home/haroldsoh/.bashrc ?
+[no] >>> yes

+To make use of Anaconda right away, source your bashrc:
+$ source ~/.bashrc

 #in case the jupyter notebook is not automatically installed, use the command line below to install.
 $ conda install notebook